EPFLiGHT/LiGHT-doc/docs/projects.md

 - **Fine-tuning multimodal models for the medical use**

-This project aims to fine-tune generalist SOTA multimodal models (Qwen2.5 VL, gpt-oss, Llava, Llama4,...) with our medical multimodal data mixture.
+This project aims to fine-tune generalist SOTA multimodal models (Qwen3 Omni, Llava, Llama4,...) with our medical multimodal data mixture.
 The goal is to build the best open-weights medical multimodal model according to the standard benchmark

 Contact: Michael Zhang (michael.zhang@epfl.ch)